IDEALLab/ideallab.github.io/blog/_posts/2019-11-11-writing-guide.md

   * Style: Toward Clarity and Grace: Lesson 5: Cohesion and Coherence

 # Part 3: Understanding Style
-## Week 11: Revising for Clarity and Straighforwardness
+## Week 11: Revising for Clarity and Straightforwardness
   * **Style: Toward Clarity and Grace: Ch.
 3: Actions**
   * **Style: Toward Clarity and Grace: Ch.
 4: Characters**
   * **The Craft of Scientific Writing: Ch.
 5: Being Clear**